martinos/blog/content/blog/function_composition.md

 Two years ago I started to learn Elm and I quickly felt in love with this very nice functional language.
 One of the most usefull think that I discoverd was the `>>` and `<<` operator.
 They are called the function composition operators.

 These operator are used to combine functions together.
-What does this mean?
+But what does this mean?

 We are going to look at a small example.